opoirion/snATACUtils/README.md

 -downsample: Downsample the number of reads from a a bed file (downsample = 1.0 is 100 perc. and downsample = 0.0 is 0 perc. of the reads)
 USAGE: BAMutils -downsample <float> -bed <bedfile> (-out <string> -cellsID <string>)

+-bamtobed: Transform a 10x BAM file to a bed file with each read in a new line and using the "CB:Z" field as barcode
+USAGE: BAMutils -bamtobed -bam <filename> -out <bedfile> (-optionnal -cellsID <filename> -threads <int> -tag <string>)
 ```

 ## ATACTopFeatures: Module to inter significant cluster peaks using a peak list, a bed file and cell ID <-> cluster ID file